jennifer-ryan/pands-problem-set/README.md

 * The final print statement joins all of the variables created and punctuation into a string.

 ### 9_second_line.py
+This program reads in a text file and outputs every second line.
+* The user is asked to enter the name of a text file.
+This is saved as the variable *txt_file*.
+* File is opened using **open()** and saved to the variable *f*.
+* To access each individual line, the **readlines()** method is used.
+This creates a list that contains each line as a separate item in the list, allowing the program to iterate through them later.
+This list is named *lines*.
+* To remove empty lines, a **for loop** iterates through each item in *lines* and an **if statement** removes any blank lines from the list.
+* To return every second line of the text file, a **for loop** is used to access the index of every second item in *lines*.
+The loop iterates through a range from 0 up to the number of items in *lines* in increments of 2.
+These lines are then printed to the console.
+* The file is closed using **close()**.

 ### 10_plot.py
 This program displays a plot of the functions x, x^2 and 2^x in the range [0, 4].